 Science KS1/KS2: How have animal skeletons adapted?

-This clip is from the series Evolutionwatch.
+This short film is from the BBC series, Evolutionwatch.

-This clip will be relevant for teaching Primary Science at KS1/KS2,1st level/2nd level particularly on the topic of animals and evolution.
+This short film will be relevant for teaching primary science, particularly on the topics of animals and evolution.